 |Arkansas Stone||Novaculite||Water or light mineral oil|

 How to use a sharpening stone – technique & tips

 What you’ll need

-- A knife sharpening stone – any type will work but diamond stones give quickest results
+- A knife sharpening stone – any type will work depending on your sharpening needs.

 - A sharpening stone holder – If you are using a kit this is likely included in the set.
 Alternatively, you can place the stone on a damp, folded tea towel to keep it steady on your work surface, OR secure it to your work surface at the edges with wall putty